Poilievre stands up for young people with latest housing announcement

 Poilievre acknowledged the challenge of lowering housing prices without impacting seniors' investments, prioritizing affordable housing for young people.

-Tonight, on The Ezra Levant Show, Pierre Poilievre discusses his new housing policy in hot real estate markets, nationwide.
+Rebel News publisher Ezra Levant questioned Conservative Leader Pierre Poilievre about how to address soaring housing costs for young people during a press conference on Tuesday in Brampton, Ont.

-Poilievre asserts that immigration reduction is vital due to lagging housing construction; only 227,697 homes were built last year while hundreds of thousands immigrated.
+Poilievre asserted that immigration reduction is vital due to lagging housing construction; only 227,697 homes were built last year while hundreds of thousands immigrated.

 While housing prices are stabilizing in Alberta and Quebec, affordability remains an issue elsewhere, predominantly in B.C. and Ontario.